survivejs/react-book/manuscript/05_react_and_flux.md

 ### What Are Decorators?

 If you have used languages such as Java or Python before you might be familiar with the concept of decorators.
 They are syntactical sugar that allow us to wrap classes and functions.
 In short they provide us a way to annotate and push logic elsewhere while keeping our components simple to read.
-There is a [Stage 1 decorator proposal](https://github.com/wycats/javascript-decorators) for JavaScript.
+There is a [stage 1 decorator proposal](https://github.com/wycats/javascript-decorators) for JavaScript.

 By definition a decorator is a function that returns a function.
 In the case of our connection decorator we could end up with `connect(NoteStore)(App)`.
 In decorator syntax the same would be `@connect(NoteStore)` right before `App` class declaration.